rethinkdb/rethinkdb-rs/api/python/control-structures/do.md

 # Description #

-Evaluate an expression and pass its values as arguments to a function or to an expression.
+Call an anonymous function using return values from other ReQL commands or queries as arguments.

 The last argument to `do` (or, in some forms, the only argument) is an expression or an anonymous function which receives values from either the previous arguments or from prefixed commands chained before `do`.
-A common use, for example, would be to retrieve a document with `get` and pass it to a function via `do`.
-The type of `do`'s result is the type of the value returned from the function or last expression.
+The `do` command is essentially a single-element [map](/api/python/map/), letting you map a function over just one document.
+This allows you to bind a query result to a local variable within the scope of `do`, letting you compute the result just once and reuse it in a complex expression or in a series of ReQL commands.

 Arguments passed to the `do` function must be basic data types, and cannot be streams or selections.
 (Read about [ReQL data types](/docs/data-types/).)
 While the arguments will all be evaluated before the function is executed, they may be evaluated in any order, so their values should not be dependent on one another.
+The type of `do`'s result is the type of the value returned from the function or last expression.

 __Example:__ Compute a golfer's net score for a game.